Jon-GSC/Mineralogical_Characterization/README.md

 # Mineralogical_Characterization

-## updating...
+## ...updating...

 * Machine learning approach to predict the mineral compositions using conventional and geochemical well logs

 ### Download link-note:

-* The goal of this study is using a combined approach with previous U-Net and XGBoost algorithm for mineralization composition analysis using petrophysical logs from selected formationtrain.
+* The goal of this study is using a combined approach with previous U-Net and XGBoost algorithm for mineralization composition analysis with petrophysical logs from selected formations.
 The code has been tested without any issue in PyCharm IDE.

 ### Requirements: